killacan/sharediffusion/README.md

 - **No Paywall:** Sharediffusion pledges not to restrict access to models or content behind a paywall.
 - **Sustainability:** While seeking donations/funding to sustain the project, it will not interfere with user access to content.

-If at any point these promises are compromised, the source code is open for scrutiny and use.
+If at any point these promises are compromised, the source code will remain open.
 Feel free to fork it and take matters into your own hands!
 Your contributions and involvement in this open-source endeavor are highly valued.